bds134/Digital-History/modules/01-vsc-md-cli/lesson-vsc-md-cli.md

 #### VSC Options

 - intellisense will kick in
-- some languages do not have native intellisense; look at extensions
+- some languages do not have native intellisense; look at extensions fefe
 - unsaved changes indicated with 'dot'
 - yellow error messages (visible in-doc and at bottom)
 - map column on right of doc